 It means that as much as I have whimsical visions of my boys being a walking ad for Baby Gap, Mini Boden, or similar, they will instead look like this:

 His hat pains me, but it was his birthday dream come true.
-I can possibly persuade him to wear a polo shirt once a year for an hour photo shoot, but only if the Red Sox necklace stays on.
+I can possibly persuade him to wear a polo shirt once a year for an hour photo shoot, but only if the Red Sox necklace stays on. |

 And this:

-I can still trick him into wearing polos and boat shoes on occasion.
+He is dressed like a different character every day.
+I can still trick him into wearing polos and boat shoes on occasion. |

 And this:

-He may or may not be wearing clothes at any given point in the day, polo shirt or otherwise.
+This guy?
+Always looks like a mad scientist.
+He may or may not be wearing clothes at any given point in the day, polo shirt or otherwise. |

 I have to find the pride that at least they are taking charge and finding their own identities.
 And wearing underwear.
 (Sometimes.)
 It's the little things, isn't It?